alaignelet/opt-inf-reading-seminar/README.md

-# Reading seminar for Optimisation and Inference
+# Reading Seminars for Optimisation and Inference

 These reading seminars are held at Imperial College on a weekly basis, and are meant to present papers related to Optimisation and Inference.